 Coros Apex Pro Review

-Compare prices at 2 resellers Pros: Stellar battery life, nice size and weight, comfortable, easy to use, simple software platform, seamless syncing and updates, touchscreen
+Compare prices at 2 resellers Pros: Good battery life, comfortable, easy to use, great value

 Compare to Similar Products